neondatabase/website/content/docs/guides/psycopg2.md

 2. Click **New Project**.
 3. Specify your project settings and click **Create Project**.

+The project is created with a default `neondb` database, which you will connect to.

 ## Create a Python project

 1. Create a project directory and change to the newly created directory.